Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 David Barnard:

 A few minutes ago, you mentioned that Opal had had over 10 million downloads.
 You didn't say over 20, so I imagine it's somewhere in the low, above 10 million.
-But then as we talked about it earlier, you have over a million daily active users, which kind of clued me in that you have some pretty awesome retention.
-How do you think about retention and how's that gone for Opal?
+But then as we talked about it earlier, you have over a million daily active users, which clued me in that you have some pretty awesome retention.
+How do you think about retention?
+How's that gone for Opal?

 Kenneth Schlenker: